 Pushing, pulling and sprinting with a weighted sled might well be the best lower body conditioning strategy for rugby players to get fit for rugby season.
 It’s one of the most rugby-specific workouts you can do outside playing rugby (obviously!).

 Wait, put down the dumbbells!
 We don’t mean bicep curls.
 Jefferson Curls are the best exercise for rugby players – never heard of them, hey?
+They’re an ideal way to increase hamstring flexibility, grip strength and core strength all at the same time.

 Increase your Vo2 max threshold and your ability to replicate bursts of high-intensity with the help of our cardio program for rugby flankers.
+It includes a 40min program to develop a position-specific cardio capacity for flankers and #8s.

 Everybody wants a workout program to gives them rugby legs.
 Today, we bring you the best rugby leg workout for gains in strength and lower body power.
+You’ll be doing plenty of squats, but also pairing these with explosion plyometric exercises.